 Over the years I’ve met many deeply honourable and authentic men who have also been deeply challenged by a complex and confused relationship with their own masculinity.
 The Feminist movement has powerfully underlined the inequality which exists in our society and many men feel personally responsible for addressing this inequality as it is reflected in their relationships with the women in their lives and with other men.
 Often this sense of personal responsibility contains a shadow side, a feeling of shame or fear that masculinity itself is to blame for this inequality.
 This shadow can cause men to “throw out the baby with the bath water” and choose to abdicate their healthy masculine energy along with the unhealthy aspects.

 Healthy masculinity is as potent a force for positive transformation as healthy femininity.
 Men’s Work aims to help men to reclaim this positive force for change in their lives.

-I’ve been actively involved in Men’s Work for the last six years, having co-founded a Sussex-based men’s group called The Silvatici (“The Men of the Woods”) in 2012 and more recently joined A Band of Brothers, a voluntary organisation which mentors young men from the criminal justice system.
+I’ve been actively involved in Men’s Work for seven years, having co-founded a Sussex-based men’s group called The Silvatici (“The Men of the Woods”) in 2012 and more recently joined A Band of Brothers, a voluntary organisation which mentors young men from the criminal justice system.
 Over the years I have also supported many men through the most difficult chapters in their lives in my one-to-one counselling practice.

 What is “Men’s Work”?